Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

 ### c.
 Regression Test for LLM Insight Generation

-Finally, we want to ensure that adding sleep data doesn’t break the insight generation and that key insights are included.
+Finally, we want to ensure that adding sleep data doesn't break the insight generation and that key insights are included.
 We can write a test for the Gemini prompt construction (without calling the actual external API).
 For example, in `tests/unit/test_gemini_prompt.py`:

 ```python
 from clarity.ml.gemini_service import GeminiService, HealthInsightRequest